GoogleCloudPlatform/spanner-migration-tool/docs/reverse-replication/RunnigReverseReplication.md

 ## Resources
 The pipeline requires a few GCP resources to be setup.
 The runner script creates these resources for you, skipping creation if they already exist.
 The resources are:
 - `Change Stream`: The target spanner database should have a changestream setup with value_capture_type = 'NEW_ROW'.
 This helps stream CDC events from Spanner.
-- `Metadata Database` : This the metadata database that holds the pipeline related metadata.
+- `Metadata Database` : This is the metadata database that holds the pipeline related metadata.
 - `Reader Dataflow Job`: This dataflow job reads from Spanner CDC, and writes them to GCS.
 - `Writer Dataflow Job`: This reads the GCS files, orders the records, translates them to SQL and writes to the source shards.